With many details in flux, Seattle School Board approves a fall online learning plan, possibility of outdoor classes

 It’s official: With a unanimous Wednesday vote from the Seattle School Board, the state’s largest school district will begin the academic year remotely, for the most part.

-Eventually, some classes could occur outside: The remote learning plan passed with a wide-ranging amendment plan from school board members that directs the superintendent to explore creating outdoor classes, and also reinforces teaching of ethnic studies, the state tribally developed curricula and Black studies.
+Eventually, some classes could occur outside: The remote learning plan passed with a wide-ranging amendment plan from School Board members that directs the superintendent to explore creating outdoor classes, and also reinforces teaching of ethnic studies, the state tribally developed curricula and Black studies.
 It also calls for expanding existing partnerships with organizations such as the Boys & Girls Club, which could potentially mean teachers having the option of visiting their students in those settings.

 But the district’s plans are far from set.
 Seattle Public Schools (SPS) is still bargaining with the teachers union, the Seattle Education Association (SEA).
 These discussions will set the parameters for how teachers spend their time, and for the support the district will provide to them and families to succeed in an online learning environment.
 The state sets a minimum number of instructional hours that all districts must provide, but has allowed flexibility in what constitutes an instructional hour.